chenhao392/ecoc/docs/model.md

  It is not trivial for dividing the training data to subsets in the context of gene function prediction algorithms, especially in a multi-label setting.
 Many of these labels are much less than the total number of genes in a species.
 With these small positive label ratio, random subsets can not preserve the same label dependencies as in the whole training data.
 This implementation uses a   **second-order iterative stratification** heuristic (Szymański and Kajdanowicz, 2017; Sechidis et al., 2011) to distribute the positive labels while maintaining the label ratios close to the entire training set.

 ## Probability calibration
 This implementation automatically estimates $$q$$ thresholds for all labels' probabilities based on the harmonic mean of precision and recall (Fan and Lin, 2007; Zou et al.,2016).
 However, the raw probabilities estimated from this multi-label model is often skewed.
 As a result, a little change in the probability threshold can dramatically change the prediction outcome.
 Thus, a Platt's scaling heuristic (Lin et al.,2007; Platt, 1999) is integrated into this model to calibrate the probabilities for robust threshold estimations in practice.
-In addition, it is further modified to reduce the influence of false negatives (Rüping, 2006).
-As some genes' labels are still unknown, it is easy to come across false negatives in training data, which confuses this logistic regression based calibration process.
-This modification may remove a part of top predictions for a better estimation for calibration parameters, determined by the mean squared error in regression.
+In addition, as some genes' labels are still unknown, it is easy to come across false negatives in training data, which confuses this logistic regression based calibration process.
+So, the calibration is further modified to reduce the influence of false negatives (Rüping, 2006).
+This modification may remove a part of top predictions in training for a better estimation for calibration parameters, determined by the mean squared error in regression.

 ##  Hyperparameters
-Two hyperparameters are estimated in training, which are $$k$$ dependency terms and $$\lambda$$ that balance the linear classifier and the *Gaussian* regression models.
+Two hyperparameters are estimated in training, which are $$k$$ dependency terms in the coding schema and $$\lambda$$ that balance the linear classifier and the *Gaussian* regression models for decoding.
 The sub-command `ecoc tune` will automatically estimate them in training.
 They can also be specified directly in sub-command `ecoc pred`.

 ## Gene label prediction